 An overview over all configurations is given on the support forum.

 For specific releases, see the information for 2019.3 and earlier or 2020.1 and later.

 If you are encountering IDE errors connected to Saros (which will be displayed by a red, blinking symbol in the bottom right corner of the project view; the error can be viewed in more detail by clicking the symbol), please also include the IDE logs.

 [IDE_SYSTEM_DIR]/log/ and are named

 idea.log (the log will be truncated at some point and older logs will be moved to

 Please have a look at the contained timestamps to provide the correct file.

-Before attaching any log files, please make sure to redact any private information that you do not wish to make publicly available.
+Before attaching any log files, please make sure to redact any private information (such as project or file names) that you do not wish to make publicly available.